mls-m5/1brc/README.md

 Sorting the result is what takes up the majority of the rest of the time.

-I have a unordered_map per thread.
+I have one unordered_map per thread.
 Those then get merged in the end in the main thread (that seems to be fast).

 ## Improvements

-If I would like to do some improvements it would be to replapce std::unordered_map with something faster.
+If I would like to do some improvements it would be to replace std::unordered_map with something faster.

 ## result